How We Help

 Maternal mortality—the death of women during pregnancy, childbirth, or in the 42 days after delivery—remains a major challenge to health systems worldwide.
 Nigeria’s maternal mortality ratio of 840 per 100,000 live births is one of the highest in Africa with 65% of this coming from the rural areas.

 At Serendipity we seek to identify and address the barriers to improved maternal care and to address them, thereby reducing maternal morbidity and mortality in Nigeria.
-A holistic package using Role Model Mothers, Pregnant Women Peer Support Groups, provision of equipment and commodities, capacity building and attitudinal re-orientation and motivation of healthcare workers are designed to ensure that lives are saved at birth.
-The aim of the project is to increase antenatal clinic attendance by at least 50%, and also improve the attitude of healthcare providers to encourage pregnant women to return to the facility to be attended to by skilled birth attendants while in labor.
+A holistic package using Role Model Mothers, Pregnant Women Peer Support Groups, provision of equipment and commodities, capacity building and attitudinal re-orientation and motivation of healthcare workers, Training of Traditional Birth Attendants and supply of delivery Kits are designed to ensure that lives are saved at birth.
+The aim of the project is to increase antenatal clinic attendance by at least 50%, and also improve the attitude of healthcare providers to encourage pregnant women to return to the facility to be attended to by skilled birth attendants while in labor instead of home delivery.
+Since

 Wealth Creation